 The Quebec Government encourages foreign workers working in Quebec and international students completing a program of post-secondary studies in Quebec, to permanently remain in the province.

-The Québec Experience Program (PEQ) is a simplified fast-track process leading to permanent residence for the two categories of applicants.
-The program allows temporary foreign workers and international students to apply for permanent residence from within Québec after completing a period of qualified work or approved studies.
+The Quebec Experience Program (PEQ) is a simplified fast-track process leading to permanent residence for the two categories of applicants.
+The program allows international students and temporary foreign workers to apply for permanent residence from within Quebec, after completing a period of qualified work or approved studies.

-For students to be eligible, they must have studied in Québec and are at the advanced stages of obtaining one of the following types of diplomas:
+For students to be eligible, they must have studied in Quebec full time and have completed one of the following types of diplomas:

-- Diplôme d’Études Professionelles (DEP – Diploma of Vocational Studies) involving 1’800 hours of study;
+- Diploma of Vocational Studies (Diplôme d’Études Professionelles) involving 1 800 hours of study;

 - Bachelor’s degree;